Ansley’s room has been under renovations for the last three years.

 Here are the tutorials that I gleaned from.
 I’ve provided my modified instructions below:

-2. For the small flowers, I used this YouTube video (again pinned on Pinterest) for the small flowers.
+2. For the small paper flowers, I used this YouTube video (again pinned on Pinterest) for the small flowers.
 I will warn you, its in Thai.
 So just mute and play it in slow motion.

 Here’s how it turned out.
 Note that this is NOT the room reveal.
 I need to get two more walls done.